hessusH/DeepFakeDetectionBaseline/README.md

 # Building environement
 Clone this repo, then run: pip install -r requirements.txt
 # Training
-Create your own config file, then run: main.py --config <PATH_TO_YOUR_CONFIG>
+Create your own config file(or use default one), then run: main.py --config <PATH_TO_YOUR_CONFIG>